adamgedney/collo/README.md

 #### collection.upsert
 Super handy upsert function.
-If the key/value is found then the data is updated, otherwise it's pushed into the stack
+If the key/value is found then the data is updated, otherwise it's pushed into the stack.
+Returns the collection after mutation.

 ```
-collection.upsert({id:3},{
+const response = collection.upsert({id:3},{
     id: 3,
     name: 'Paki Paki'
 })